AntorPi314/ClassCR/README.md

-Change your local CR Code here: (at 99 line) "ClassCR\app\src\main\java\com\antor\classcr\SignInActivity.java" Submit this CR Code to Edit and Post anything you want Default CR Code "yourname.admin"
+Change your local CR Code here: (at 99 line) "ClassCR\app\src\main\java\com\antor\classcr\SignInActivity.java" Submit CR Code to Edit and Post anything you want.
+Default CR Code "yourname.admin"

 Import the Firebase_Backup .json file in the Root of the database